pmjones/adr/README.md

 In common usage, most _Controller_ classes in an MVC architecture contain several methods corresponding to different actions.
 Because these differing action methods reside in the same _Controller_, the _Controller_ ends up needing additional wrapper logic to deal with each method properly, such as pre- and post-action hooks.
 A notable exception here is in micro-frameworks, where each _Controller_ is an individual closure or invokable object, mapping more closely to a single _Action_ (cf. [Slim](http://slimframeworkcom)).

 In an ADR architecture, a single _Action_ is the main purpose of a class or closure.
-Multiple _Action_s would be represented by multiple classes.
+Each _Action_ would be represented by a individual class or closure.

 The _Action_ interacts with the _Domain_ in the same way a _Controller_ interacts with a _Model_, but does *not* interact with a _View_ or template system.
 It sets data on the _Responder_ and hands over control to it.